Metin Külünk

 Metin Külünk (born, 16 December 1960, Yenimahalle, Turkey) is a Turkish engineer and politician of the Justice and Development Party (AKP) and a member of the Grand National Assembly of Turkey.
 He is a close political ally of Recep Tayyip Erdoğan and considered his "Commissioner for Germany".

 Early life and professional career

 He was born in the Yenimahalle district of Ankara province and studied Civil Engineering at the Yıldız Technical University.
-He started his own company in 1984 and was a organized in several business associations between 1995 and 2005.
+He started his own company in 1984 and was an organized in several business associations between 1995 and 2005.
 Between 1993 and 1995 he taught foreign trade at the University of Marmara.

 Political career

 He was elected to the Grand National Assembly of Turkey in the parliamentary election in June 2011 representing Istanbul for the AKP and re-elected parliamentary elections in June 2015 and in the snap elections in November 2015.
 He is a political ally of Recep Tayyip Erdoğan and in March 2021, he was appointed to the executive board of the AKP.